Posted on behalf of Stephens, Anderson & Cummings on Jan 23, 2014 in Auto Accidents

 Other behaviors that were examined included listening to the radio or an audio book, which were found to be mildly distracting.
 Driving while talking on a hands-free cellular device was found to be no safer than talking on a handheld device, which brings in to question the danger of simply conversing while driving.

 The AAA study reflected that drivers need only take their mind off the road to decrease their ability to safely operate the vehicle.
 The act of focusing on the conversation, even with eyes ahead and both hands on the wheel, is going to defer your brain energy from driving safely to conversing coherently.
-Youll face a moderate increase in the risk of an accident as a result.
+Youll face a moderate increase in the risk of a car accident as a result.

 Finally, driving while using a program that allowed text-to-speech so that the motorist could text or email was considered to be the most dangerous of behaviors and to present an extreme risk because the driver experienced inattention blindness.